-In the last decade, as the country recovers from the 2008 crash of the real estate market, resale value has been at the front of homeowning minds looking to make renovations.
+In the last decade, as the country recovers from the 2020 economic crash, resale value has been at the front of homeowning minds looking to make renovations.
 If you’re planning to sell your house in the next 2-5 years, you might start looking at your options for increasing that resale value.
 But where should you start?
 Maybe a fresh coat of paint on the exterior?
 Some new trim and landscaping?
 Those will make a good first impression, but once potential buyers come in, the kitchen is very likely to be the room that gets the most attention.

 Buyers are looking for bigger kitchens.
 The best kitchen is a large one that can fit loads of people.
 Open concept has become something of a notorious buzzword in the design world because everyone is looking for that.

 As far as floorplan, people are going for U and L kitchens that maximize counter space, while galley style is dying out.
 So if you have a kitchen that’s split between cabinets and island, you might consider closing that gap.

 The change we’re seeing is that people are spending several hours a day in the kitchen without ever cooking.
 Kitchens have evolved into a social space as we move away from using dining rooms.
 Bars and islands are taking the place of the formal dining table, and space is needed for that.
 And, as always, counter space is king; a kitchen is useless without a place to set things.